alphagov/govuk-developer-docs/source/manual/data-gov-uk-architecture.html.md

   * [CKAN] is the legacy publishing and finder app for datasets ('packages').
 It also runs Nginx to support [Find].
   * [Find] is the public frontend for searching datasets using Elasticsearch.
 It replaces CKAN for certain routes.
   * [Publish] is the prototype publishing app for datasets.
-It currently syncs with CKAN to populate Elasitcsearch.
+It currently syncs with CKAN to populate Elasticsearch.
   * [Statistics] is owned by the Office for National Statistics and was established as part of the [Open Data Policy][open-data-policy].
   * [Environment][environment] is owned by DEFRA and was created with the [Location] service as part of the [Open Data Policy][open-data-policy].
   * [Land Registry][land-registry] is owned by the same and [was created][land-registry-birth] to publish linked data as part of the [Open Data Policy][open-data-policy].